mastodon-sc/python-mastodon-importer/README.md

 # Mastodon Reader for Python
+Read graph representation, lineage tables, meta data, and tags from a Mastodon project file.

-no features import is implemented, yet
+(no feature import implemented, yet)

 ported from: https://github.com/mastodon-sc/matlab-mastodon-importer